Bkb-Med/rosbot/README.md

 ### Prerequisites
 ```
+Ubuntu 16.04-
-Ubuntu 16.04-Ros kinetic
+Ros kinetic
 tensorflow 1.12.0
 keras 2.2.4
-using tensorflow as backend
-openCV 3.3.1-dev
+openCV 3.3.1-dev "you should build opencv from source if you want to train your haarcascade xml "
-paygame 1.9.4
+pygame 1.9.4
 numpy 1.15.4
 ```
 simulation :